The Goldilocks Solution: The Vital Role of Clarity in Divorce Mediation

 1. Self-Reflection:

-The first step towards clarity begins within oneself.
+The first step toward clarity in mediation begins within oneself.
 Each individual must take a moment to introspect, identify their needs, priorities, and emotions related to the divorce.
 Self-reflection fosters self-awareness, enabling a deeper understanding of one’s desires and fears, which can be communicated openly during the mediation process.

 2. Open Communication: